 11 Best FREE Embroidery Software for Digitizing & Editing

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
-Please read full disclosure for more information.
+I sometimes receive free products for review.
+Please read disclosure for more information.

+After a year of using free programs myself, though, I ultimately decided to purchase software after doing every trial available.
 This is because premium software is much easier to use and produces better results for auto-digitizing and beginner manual design creation.

 If you’re new to embroidery, below are my picks for the best free embroidery software.

-I’ll start with a quick description of the types of software available and then review the main features of each.
+Ink/Stitch is the best option for embroiderers who want to do it all, but it’s not a great fit for everyone.
+Thus, I’ll start with a quick description of the types of software available and then review the main features of each.

 free embroidery software for digitizing and editing